akashkumar28-cloud/wine_market_analysis/README.md

    So, more expensive wines tend to receive higher ratings on average, but the relationship is not strong enough to say that price guarantees quality.

-  ## Which countries and regions produce the highest-rated wines?
+  ## Which countries produce the highest-rated wines?

   Austria is the strongest high-volume country, while several premium wine regions achieve exceptionally high ratings.
 Among countries with a meaningful number of   wines in the dataset, Austria has the highest average rating at approximately 90.10, followed by Germany at 89.85, Canada at 89.37, and Hungary at 89.19.